 - SDG&E is not responsible for community first response to normal, natural, or manmade hazardous incidents impacting jurisdictions within our territory.
-Other governmental emergency organizations are responsible for the safety and elimination of these hazards (i.e., evacuation planning, sheltering. etc.). - SDG&E may utilize company assets and resources to support other emergency and government agencies upon their request and with executive leadership direct approval.
+Other governmental emergency organizations are responsible for the safety and elimination of these hazards (i.e., evacuation planning, sheltering, etc.). - SDG&E may utilize company assets and resources to support other emergency and government agencies upon their request and with executive leadership direct approval.
 The company Executive Leadership Team may designate pre-approved mission assignments for rapid support as necessary. - The CEADPP will use existing company organizational components roles and responsibilities in the response structure to involve the existing expertise, processes and assets used daily in the maintenance and repair of company assets.
 As the event escalates the level of coordination will move up the chain of command.
-If additional assets are required to support the response, utility command response will be coordinated at the activated Department Operation Centers DOC) and then at the Emergency Operations Center (EOC) as needed. - Beyond weather, with the exceptions noted for PSPS events, the cause of the hazard is relevant only from the compliance notification and communications required to mitigate the hazard. - Identifying the Essential Elements of Information (EEI's) in the affected area are critical to the crisis management. - EEI's will be shared through EOC Action Planning (EAP) and Geographic Information System (GIS) documentation to keep all response personnel cognizant of safety, communications channels, incident objectives, supervisory chain of command and situational awareness. - The SDG&E EOC will collaborate and coordinate with government EOC's to facilitate incident response and Public Information Office (PIO) communications as the situation requires. - In weather related incidents, meteorological analysis will be provided for use in crisis management decisions with emphasis on its potential impact on the safety of response and recovery operations.
-It will also define impacts to customers and community's life sustaining issues such as excessive heat, cold, rain, lightening, water, wind, or storms etc. - Logistical transportation issues such as road closures, damage, fuel availability, and supply chain problems, are tracked, identified, and shared with field responders via the EOC. - Mutual assistance is requested when additional resources are needed and approved by the designated utility Officer in Charge (OIC).
+If additional assets are required to support the response, utility command response will be coordinated at the activated Department Operation Centers DOC) and then at the Emergency Operations Center (EOC) as needed. - Beyond weather, with the exceptions noted for PSPS events, the cause of the hazard is relevant only from the compliance notification and communications required to mitigate the hazard. - Identifying the Essential Elements of Information (EEI's) in the affected area are critical to the crisis management. - EEI's will be shared through EOC Action Planning (EAP) and Geographic Information System (GIS) documentation to keep all response personnel cognizant of safety, communications channels, incident objectives, supervisory chain of command and situational awareness. - The SDG&E EOC will collaborate and coordinate with government EOC's to facilitate incident response and communications coordination with their Public Information Officer (PIO) as the situation requires. - In weather related incidents, meteorological analysis will be provided for use in crisis management decisions with emphasis on its potential impact on the safety of response and recovery operations.
+It will also define impacts to customers and community's life sustaining issues such as excessive heat, cold, rain, lightening, water, wind, or storms etc. - Logistical transportation issues such as road closures, damage, fuel availability, and supply chain problems, are tracked, identified, and shared with field responders via the EOC. - Mutual assistance is requested when additional resources are needed by SDG&E and approved by the designated utility Officer in Charge (OIC).
+Other Utilities' may request support from SDG&E through the MA agreements signed by both parties and approved by the OIC.
 They will be provided as available. - The After-Action Review (AAR) program leads the coordination of mitigation activities.
-These are addressed in the preparedness emergency planning phase and from After-Action Reports submitted after the incident for approval and incorporation into the appropriate planning documents. - Supporting plans and procedures are updated and maintained by responsible business units and departments as applicable.
+These are addressed in the preparedness emergency planning phase and from After-Action Reports submitted after the incident for approval and incorporation into the appropriate planning documents. - Supporting continuity plans and operating procedures are updated and maintained by responsible business units and departments on a yearly basis by policy of Sempra.
 Whenever plans or procedures are modified, applicable training by the unit responsible for carrying out the plans will be conducted focusing on the changes. - In addition to the hazard specific annexes developed by EM, other applicable business units have developed processes, protocols, and plans to guide their specific activities, which should be aligned with EM.

-2.7 Inclusive Community Emergency Management Practices
+2.7 Inclusive Vulnerable Community Emergency Management Practices